w3c/wot-security/wot-security-metadata.md

 ## Detailed Specifications of Configurations
 Each configuration is identified with a `scheme` which currently must be one of the following:
 - `basic`: Clear-text username and password (must be encapsulated in encrypted transport)
+- `digest`: Encrypted username and password (can with used with unencrypted transport)
 - `ocf`: OCF security model (access control lists with authentication servers and tickets)
 - `apikey`: API key (opaque strings)
 - `bearer`: bearer token (format given by the value of a `format` field)